PierreChouteau/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 Note:
 - *your_name/violin* and  *your_name/myviolindataset* should be replaced with your own folder names.
-- By default, this command use specific parameters.
+- By default, this command uses specific parameters.
 To change these parameters, you can use the custom and extra arguments, see [custom and extra arguments with dlwa](../../utilities/dlwa/README.md#custom-argument-extraargument).